Rise to Success: Career Highlights of Willie Nelson

 1996: Nelson changes tour bus

-1998: Kennedy Center Honors
+1998: Received Kennedy Center Honors

-In 2001, following the September 11 attacks, Willie Nelson participated in the benefit telethon America: A Tribute to Heroes, leading the celebrities in singing "America the Beautiful".
+In 2001, following the September 11 attacks, Willie Nelson participated in the benefit telethon America: A Tribute to Heroes, leading the celebrities singing "America the Beautiful".

-2002: Official Spokesman for Texas Roadhouse
+2002: Became spokesman for Texas Roadhouse

 The Facts of Life and Other Dirty Jokes